Corporate values are more than just words on your website and employee handbook.

 Management has a great influence on workplace culture.
 Leaders have to act as role models for their company values – they need to practice what they preach.
 Moreover, management must ensure that behaviors that align with company culture are clearly communicated.
 Behaviors that are not tolerated must be addressed.
 For example, if excellent service is one of your values, do not let your employees bad-mouth customers – this may seep into customer interactions.

-4) Tie feedback into recruiting practices
+4) Tie values into the recruiting practices

 How do you integrate company values into your organization’s day-to-day?